Assistants-Technologies/Platform/README.md

 ## Prettier + ESLint

-You need to go one folder up, as this is Platform.
-It should be a folder in a "Acstane" folder, just as the rest of the repos.
+Remember, you need to go one folder up, as this is Platform repo, not Acstane workspace.

 ### .vscode/settings.json